hl7au/au-fhir-base/input/pagecontent/terminology.md

+This page includes all terminology artefacts defined as part of AU Base and:
+- value sets that form part of localised requirements (i.e. referenced in an AU Base imposed constraint)
+- code systems referenced by those value sets
+- concept maps unique to those value sets and not listed in the base FHIR specification

-This page lists ValueSets, CodeSystems, and Concept Maps defined in this specification.
-It also includes terminology resources used in AU Base, typically published by the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) or [HL7 Terminology (THO)](https://terminology.hl7.org/).
+Terminology artefacts used in AU Base are published in AU Base, the base FHIR specification, [HL7 Terminology (THO)](https://terminology.hl7.org/), or the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/).

 <div class="stu-note">
 Implementers are advised to take note that expansions of value sets visible in this guide may differ from expansions returned with a server using <a href="http://terminology.hl7.org">HL7 Terminology (THO)</a> version 6.0.0 or higher.